 Why You Should Visit

 The preserve protects a variety of habitats in a relatively intact forested landscape including forest, ponds, portions of Coles Brook and shrub wetlands.
-It abuts additional protected areas including the 3,400 acre Middlefield State Forest.
+It abuts additional protected areas including the 3,400-acre Middlefield State Forest.

-Why the Conservancy Selected This Site
+Why TNC Selected This Site

-What the Conservancy Has Done/Is Doing
+What TNC Has Done/Is Doing